emacsmirror/rgb/README.md

 `rgb.el` is written to allow for extension and custom backends.

-`rgb.el` has support for customization via `M-x customize RET`, and you may fint it easier to edit the mode-to-RGB-parameter mappings (`rgb-argmap`) there as opposed to writing it directly in Elisp (although a section below demonstrates doing just that with `cl-pairlis`).
+`rgb.el` has support for customization via `M-x customize RET`, and you may find it easier to edit the mode-to-RGB-parameter mappings (`rgb-argmap`) there as opposed to writing it directly in Elisp (although a section below demonstrates doing just that with `cl-pairlis`).